ankane/s3tk/README.md

 Keep things simple and follow the principle of least privilege to reduce the chance of mistakes.

-- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`).
-Use bucket policies instead.
-- Keep bucket policies simple.
-Avoid mixing objects with different permissions in the same bucket.
 - Strictly limit who can perform bucket-related operations
+- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`)
+- Avoid mixing objects with different permissions in the same bucket
 - Monitor configuration frequently for changes

 ## Notes